niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 ## 2.7 No wildcards for ISM and NTK

 NIEM 3 added support for the US Intelligence Community's *Information Security Marking* and *Need To Know* standards, by adding `xs:anyAttribute` elements to several types in the structures namespace.
-That was a hack, but it satisfied a large user community and,  since a message specifcation could always remove the attribute wildcards, didn't offend anyone very much.
+That was a hack, but it satisfied a large user community and,  since a message specification could always remove the attribute wildcards, didn't offend anyone very much.
 We can achieve the same result in NIEM 6 with attribute augmentations, so we have removed the hack.

 ## 2.8 New base types in NIEM Core